This document introduces the concepts that you need to understand to configure Google Cloud external HTTP(S) Load Balancing.

 is set to

-disable QUIC support in the frontend configuration section of the
+- In the load balancer's frontend configuration section of the Google Cloud Console

 How QUIC is negotiated